mckennapsean/mckennapsean.github.io/README.md

 ## Caveats

-Without an internet connection, some resources will not be available, like Font Awesome icons, smooth-scroll, or table-sorter.
+Without an internet connection, some resources will not be available, like Font Awesome icons or table-sorter.
 Also, fonts will fallback to system defaults.
 You can download the [Lora](https://fonts.google.com/specimen/Lora) and [Source Sans Pro](https://fonts.google.com/specimen/Source+Sans+Pro) fonts for offline use, which I would recommend using [SkyFonts](https://www.fonts.com/web-fonts/google) to do so easily.

 ## License